cyberwani/sDashboard/README.md

 ###getDataBySelection

 Default value is false, when set to true, registers a chart selection event instead of chart click on the flotr2 charts.
 Generally turn on this setting, if you are using a line chart, for ease of selecting chart data.

+###setJqueryStyle

+Default value is false, but when set to true, the table widget styles the datatable with jquery ui theme

 ###widgetContent